It’s officially Black History Month, and today we share with you some ways to introduce Black History Month to kids.

 6. Bake cookies.

 In Africa, sesame seeds are believed to bring good luck.
 Why not whip up a batch of sesame seed cookies together?
-For some sesame seed inspirations, you can check out Pinterest.
+For some sesame seed inspiration, you can check out Pinterest.
 There are a plethora of sesame seed recipes just waiting for you to explore.
+Not only will your kids have a tasty treat, but they’ll relate it to Black History Month and the beliefs of African culture.